vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.Schema.Basics.md

-# Graph Context Language schema basics
+# Graph Context Language - Introduction

 The Graph Context Language is one of the key components that makes distributed traversal of immutable graph data a reality.
 It is designed using a few guiding principles: